Vehicles of Russian peacekeepers pass freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, January 10.
-Peaceful rally of Azerbaijan’s non-governmental organizations (NGO) on Lachin-Khankendi road close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for a month now, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 11.
+Peaceful rally of Azerbaijan’s non-governmental organizations (NGO) on Lachin-Khankendi road close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for over a month, Trend reports from the scene.

-Two passenger cars belonging to the Russian peacekeepers freely passed on the road, just like an ambulance and a supply vehicle before them.
+Conditions once again were created for the unhindered passage of one passenger car and two trucks belonging to the Russian peacekeepers along the road.

 Previously, following the talks with the Russian peacekeepers' command on December 3 and 7, 2022, a group of experts from the Ministry of Ecology and Natural Resources, the State Property Service under the Ministry of Economy, and AzerGold CJSC were going to begin preliminary monitoring of the illicit mineral resource exploitation, as well as emerging environmental implications on Azerbaijani lands, where the Russian peacekeepers are temporarily deployed, on December 10, 2022.